twine-net/multi-memcached/README.md

 Multiple Memcached Connections
 ===============

 Multiple memcached connection handler for Laravel cache and elasticache support.
-There is also support for `getMulti`, `putMulti`, `foreverMulti` and `forgetMulti` specifically for memcached.
+There is also support for `getMulti`, `putMulti`, `foreverMulti` and `forgetMulti` specifically for memcached only.

 ## Installation